Pascagoula-Gautier School District: Integration

-New High Schools
+New high schools

 From 1970 to 1997, all students from both Pascagoula and Gautier in grades 10-12 attended Pascagoula High School.
 Sometime before 1989, 10th graders began to be housed at what was known as "The Annex" in the former Carver High School building due to the limited capacity of the old Pascagoula High School.
 Gautier students in grades K-9 attended schools within the city of Gautier.
 9th graders in both cities attended Pascagoula Junior High School, Colmer Junior High School (also in Pascagoula), and Gautier Junior High School.

 In 1997, the school district built two new high schools: one for Pascagoula and one for Gautier.
 This would be the first time that Gautier had its own high school.

-Middle School Reconfigurations
+Middle school reconfigurations

 In 2009, Trent Lott Middle School and Colmer Middle School merged.
 All Pascagoula 6th graders attended Trent Lott 6th Grade Academy in the former Trent Lott Middle School building.
 Pascagoula 7th and 8th graders now attended Colmer Middle School.
 After renovations to Trent Lott Academy in 2011, Pascagoula 5th graders now attend Trent Lott Academy as well.

 Gautier schools later reorganized similarly.
 In 2013, Singing River Elementary was repurposed as Singing River Academy and now holds Gautier's 5th and 6th graders.
 Students who used to attend Singing River Elementary were split among the three remaining elementary schools in Gautier.

 Demographics

-2016-17 school year
+2024-25 school year

-There were a total of 7,256 students enrolled in the Pascagoula-Gautier School District during the 2016–2017 school year.
+There were a total of 6,501 students enrolled in the Pascagoula-Gautier School District during the 2024–2025 school year.